Introduction

 Contexts

 Contexts are data available through a whole track.
-Unlike parameters, they inherently exists and are accessible by all treatements requiring them, as long as the source of the track they are in provide it.
+Unlike parameters, they inherently exists and are accessible by all treatments requiring them, as long as the source of the track they are in provide it.

-Contexts have special naming convention, starting with @
+Contexts have special naming convention, starting with @.

 Context providing and requirement